Pocahontas, Arkansas

 Pocahontas is a city in and the county seat of Randolph County, Arkansas, United States, along the Black River.
-According to the 2010 Census Bureau, the population of the city was 6,608.
+As of the 2020 census, Pocahontas had a population of 7,371.

 Pocahontas has a number of historic buildings, including the Old Randolph County Courthouse built in 1871, the St. Mary's AME Church, and the Pocahontas Colored School built in 1918, the latter of which is now home to the Eddie Mae Herron Center.